mainsail-crew/moonraker-timelapse/docs/configuration.md

 #### duplicatelastframe
 Duplicates the last frame to the end of the output video.

-#### rotation
-Rotates the output video 0-359 degrees.
-(Unit degree)
-Note: This will be disabled if extraoutputparams are specified.

 #### extraoutputparams
 Defines extra output parameters to FFMPEG further info: https://ffmpeg.org/ffmpeg.html
-Note: Specifing anything here will disable the rotation setting.
-You can use advanced filters to achieve a rotation in combination with other filters though.
+Note: Specifing anything here will maybe disable other features! (ffmpeg limitation)

 #### previewImage
 'true' enables or 'false' disables coping the last frame as a preview image to